Terpity/CanvasNicknameUtils/README.md

 4. Once the access token details are visible, copy the string of characters from the 'Token' heading.
 Paste this code into Notepad or a similar text editor.

 The program will then ask you for this token as an input.
+The program <b>does not save this</b> across uses, so if you plan on changing multiple nicknames, keep the API key saved somewhere else to refer back to.

 ### Canvas Link